Dwayne Goettel: The Process and final years (1993–1995)

 Their contract with Nettwerk complete, the band signed to Rick Rubin's American Recordings and moved to Los Angeles to begin recording their next album, The Process.
 Rather than work in shifts as they had in the past, the band decided to record the album together, an idea that was pushed by Rubin.
 The production was frequently stalled due to fires and floods, as well as by the Northridge Earthquake.
-Band infighting arose once more and was exacerbated by drug problems, including Goettel's increasing reliance on heroin, a drug he once swore to never use.
+Band infighting arose once more and was exacerbated by drug problems, including Goettel's increasing reliance on heroin, a drug he once swore never to use.
 Concerned with the ineffectiveness of American's producers in getting Ogre to write and sing, Goettel joined Key during band meetings to demand that Rave be brought in to assist.
 Tensions were fueled further by the fact that when Ogre did write, he preferred to work with Key's demos instead of Goettel's.

 Amid the chaos, Goettel found time to work on his more techno driven solo work, which he made under the pseudonym aDuck.
 To release his work, he and his friend Phil Western created the independent record label Subconscious Communications.
 Together, they released the aDuck/Philth split twelve-inch single in 1993.
 Limited to 200 copies, the single featured the aDuck song "Power" on one side, and a song from Western (who used the name Philth) called "My Heart is Being Touched By Christ" on the other.
 Another aDuck song, "Phenethylamine Backwash", was released later in the year on a techno compilation compiled by Bill Leeb and Michael Balch.
 That same year, Goettel was credited as a keyboardist on Sister Machine Gun's debut Sins of the Flesh.
 In 1995, he helped Key establish the band Download as a side project to Skinny Puppy.
 Their first album, titled Furnace, was released following Goettel's death.

 Ogre quit Skinny Puppy in June 1995, prompting Rubin to halt funding for the album.
 Goettel and Key returned to Vancouver with the master tapes in hand, intending to complete the album there.
 Following Goettel's death in August, Rubin allotted funds so that Key, with the help of Rave, could see to the completion of the album.